B4nan/mikro-di/README.md

 # mikro-di

 Simple ES6 DI container for node.js, that honours convention over configuration.

+It works by discovering given directories and generating a simple DI container instance, which is properly type-hinted and allows auto-completion in editors like WebStorm or VS Code.

 Inspired by https://github.com/nette/di